flatcar-archive/flatcar-docs/os/booting-on-exoscale.md

 You can provide raw cloud-config data to Flatcar Linux via the Exoscale portal or [via the Exoscale compute API](#via-the-api).

-In order to leverage Flatcar Linux unique automation attributes, a standard CoreOS cloud-config on Exoscale could be configured with:
+In order to leverage Flatcar Linux unique automation attributes, a standard Flatcar Linux cloud-config on Exoscale could be configured with:

 ```cloud-config
 #cloud-config